koma75/crowdutil/README.md

 * -D, --directory
     * target directory application. needs to match one of the directory names specified in crowdutil.json file
+    * optional: if defaultdirectory is defined in the crowdutil.json, this option can be ommited.
 * -n, --name
     * name of the group
 * -d, --desc
     * description of the group
+    * optional: default to an empty string

 ### add-to-groups